As part of JSON-LD for SEO I get asked a lot of Shopify SEO questions, mostly around the idea of getting more traffic to your Shopify store.

 I’m only going to recommend my own app here, JSON-LD for SEO.

 It’s also the most reviewed, most used, and has the longest history out of all of these apps.
-It even was ranked in the top 50 most popular Shopify apps in 2017, and that’s for all apps including free and non-SEO apps.
+It’s been ranked in the top 50 most popular Shopify apps for all apps including free and non-SEO apps.

 Product reviews apps